 The Clarkson University Electric Knights (CUEK) have developed an electric snowmobile based on the 2016 Polaris Widetrak LX platform.
-This year's snowmobile should have a [40.2km (25 mi)] range under optimal conditions; which is an improvement from last year.
+This year's snowmobile should have a [32.2km (20 mi)] range under optimal conditions.
 CUEK has been building electric snowmobiles for participation in the SAE Zero Emissions Snowmobile Competition since 2007.
-Through eight years of experience, the team has challenged itself to come up with new ideas and improvements to the sled's functionality.
+Through nine years of experience, the team has challenged itself to come up with new ideas and improvements to the sled's functionality.

 The new zero emission snowmobile will be more versatile and applicable for utility use, without sacrificing handling, comfort, or looks, based on the original stock design.
-To do this, the team must utilize its knowledge to minimize battery pack weight, balance that weight throughout the snowmobile, while minimizing extension from the frame and retaining structural rigidity.
-By the designing a new motor mount, the optimizing of gear sizes, and using a more efficient battery layout, we were able to characterize the snowmobile to our desires.
+To do this, the team must utilize its knowledge to minimize battery pack weight and balance the weight throughout the snowmobile, while minimizing extension from the frame and retaining structural rigidity.
+By designing a new motor mount, optimizing gear ratios, and using a more efficient battery layout, we were able to characterize the snowmobile to our desires.

 The battery system consists of four MP310-049 Moxie+ Modules, two being in parallel and two in series.
 Each module is comprised of 24 cells.
 These cells are divided into 12 groups in series, where each group consists of two cells in parallel.
 As a result, the four modules provide a total of 5.44 kWh of energy and up to 24.6 kW of continuous power at maximum voltage.
 The cells weigh a total of 64kg, which is significantly less than the cells used previous years.
 The batteries have excellent thermal capabilities, chemical stability, and power to weight ratio.
-An Orion battery management system (BMS) monitors the cells in two modules, while our newly designed BMS Extension monitors the other two modules for safety and performance reasons.
-They also monitor the temperatures of the cells.
+An Orion battery management system (BMS) monitors all four modules.
+The BMS also monitor the temperatures of the cells.
 A Curtis 1238 motor controller is used to manage an extremely efficient Curtis AC20 motor.
 The AC20 motor has a continuous torque of 72.5 ft lb at 4500 RPM.